Ranked #1 Children's Hospital by U.S. News & World Report

 If your child’s tumor is benign, she will be cared for by an expert orthopedic group within Boston Children’s Hospital.
 Our pediatric orthopedic surgeons are nationally recognized for their expertise in caring for pediatric bone tumors and soft tissue tumors.

-The Dana-Farber/Children's Hospital Cancer Center (DFCHCC) provides the combined expertise of Boston Children's Hospital and the Dana-Farber Cancer Institute for the comprehensive medical and surgical care of both benign and malignant bone and soft tissue tumors in children and teens.
+If your child's tumor is malignant, the Bone and Soft Tissue Tumor Program at the Dana-Farber/Boston Children's Cancer and Blood Disorders Center combines the expertise of Boston Children's Hospital and Dana-Farber Cancer Institute for the comprehensive medical and surgical care of malignant bone and soft tissue tumors in children and teens.

 Bone and soft tissue tumors form in the body’s connective tissue, which includes bone, cartilage, blood and fat.
 Some, but not all, of these tumors are malignant or cancerous, meaning they have the ability to spread to other parts of the body.
 Malignant tumors are often called sarcomas.

-The Bone and Soft Tissue Tumor Program treats children with the following benign and malignant conditions.
+The Bone and Soft Tissue Tumor Program treats children with benign and malignant conditions.
 For information on a particular condition, please select one from the list on the right.